Language Independent Stance Detection: Social Interaction-based Embeddings and Large Language Models: Stance Detection Datasets

 \subsection{Catalonia Independence Corpus}

-The Catalonia Independence Corpus includes coetaneous tweets in both Spanish and Catalan \cite{zotova-etal-2020-multilingual}, is multilingual, quite large (10K tweets) and reasonably balanced.
+The Catalonia Independence Corpus includes coetaneous tweets in both Spanish and Catalan \cite{zotova-etal-2020-multilingual}, is multilingual, quite large (10K tweets), and reasonably balanced.
 In the original CIC data, 92.50\% of the users in the Catalan set occur also in the test set, whereas for Spanish the proportion is even higher, namely, 99.72\%.
-In order to avoid any possible overfit to authors' style, a second version of the dataset \cite{zotova2021semi} provides the same data collection but distributing the tweets in such a way that their authors do not appear across the training, development and test sets (CIC*).
+In order to avoid any possible overfit to the author's style, a second version of the dataset \cite{zotova2021semi} distributes the tweets in such a way that their authors do not appear across the training, development, and test sets (CIC*).